The impressive Torchlight ceremony is carried out in near darkness except for the torches, and the processional and recessional are silent.

 which time caps are removed.

-In the case of heavy rain, the ceremony will be held in Sanford Field House.
+In the case of severe inclement weather, the ceremony will be held in Sanford Field House.
 While there is no limit on guests if we are outside, seating

 If the ceremony is moved indoors, students should go to Starr Ice Arena at 12:30 pm to form the processional.
 Caps, gowns and hoods will be